 Las Vegas Monorail stretches from the MGM Grand down through the Las Vegas Convention Center to the SAHARA which is across the street from the Stratosphere Tower.
 There are 7 stops in total which will get you near most areas you want to see on the strip.

 Trains typically arrive every 5-6 minutes at each stop.
-You can just pay for one ride, but a day or a multi-day pass gives you much better value.
+You can just pay for one ride, but (multi-) day passes are available too.
 Children aged 5 and under ride for free.
 You can get tickets online or at each station in the Ticket Vending Machines (TVMs) which are located at each Monorail station entrance.

 Good to know: The typical hours of Las Vegas monorail are from 7 AM to 2 AM.
 On weekends, it runs until 3 AM.
 On Mondays – until midnight.

-16. Take hop-on hop-off bus to get to know the city
+17. Take a hop-on hop-off bus to get to know the city

 Normally, the double-decker bus tours the entire strip (the Strip Loop) and Old Vegas (Downtown Loop).
 Get on and off as many times as you want to see the main sights and attractions in Las Vegas.
 The first bus takes off at 10 AM and the last one at 5 PM.